 How well students work together as a team correlates strongly with project success.
 Team members must communicate with each other, and ensure that all members contribute meaningfully to each meeting and to the project as a whole.
 Face-to-face meetings of the whole team are essential.
-Past experience has shown that excessive reliance on open-loop electronic communication (e.g. email, texting, google apps, etc...) can be counter-productive.
+Past experience has shown that excessive reliance on open-loop electronic communication (e.g. email, texting, google apps, etc...) can be counterproductive.
 The team must communicate closed-loop, physically meet, and actively inspect first-hand the work of all team members.
+When team members fail to meet goals, the team structure must adapt and other people must step up to do the work if the team is to be successful.